▶️ LISTEN TO THIS ARTICLE

 Result interpretation is reading what came back and deciding what to do next.
 This is where context windows matter.
 A tool that returns 50KB of JSON can blow out the context budget for the rest of the conversation.
 Smart implementations truncate, summarize, or extract specific fields before feeding results back to the model.

 Chaining is doing it all again with the next tool.
 Multi-step workflows create compounding error rates.
-If each tool call succeeds 85% of the time, a five-step chain succeeds 44% of the time.
-This arithmetic is why production agents feel unreliable even when individual tool calls look fine.
+Even modest per-step failure rates compound quickly across a five-step chain, which is why production agents feel unreliable even when individual tool calls look fine.

 How the Big Three Implement It